sund0g/multi-docker/README.md

 	2. Navigate to the **multi-docker** project
 	3. Select **Options | Settings**
 	4. Scroll to the **Environment Variables** section
-	5. Add the following environment vairables,
+	5. Add the following environment variables,

 		Name           | Value
 		-------------- | ----------